The following pieces of legislation provide for employee involvement in the workplace:

 Code of Practice on Employee Representatives

-The main purpose of this Code of Practice is to set out for the guidance of employers, employees and trade unions the duties and responsibilities of employee representatives (frequently referred to in trade union rule books and employer/trade union agreements as shop stewards) and the protection and facilities which should be afforded them in order to enable them to carry out their duties in an effective and constructive manner.
+The main purpose of this this Code of Practice is to set out for the guidance of employers, employees and trade unions the duties and responsibilities of employee representatives (frequently referred to in trade union rule books and employer/trade union agreements as shop stewards) and the protection and facilities which should be afforded them in order to enable them to carry out their duties in an effective and constructive manner.

 The principal duties and responsibilities of employee representatives include -